T-Fang/Storyteller/README.md

 11. Grouping Layers

     - Click Edit
     - Select layers you wish to group
-    - Select the button to the right of Edit (“Group” button)
+    - Click the Group button (second button after the Edit button) to group the selceted layers

 12. Ungrouping Layers
+    - Click Edit

-    - Select a layer
+    - Select a group layer

-    - Click the Button to the right of “Group” button (“Ungroup” button)
+    - Click the Ungroup button (third button after the Edit button) to ungroup the layers